ladybug-tools/spider/gbxml-viewer/README.md

 _gbXML Viewer R10 Core ~ the basic HTML, CSS and JavaScript used by all add-on scripts_

+### Welcome TAS users!
+We will have an updated stable version of gbXML Viewer up over this weekend.

+### In the meantime, please use these links:

 ## Full screen stable release R10.4: <http://www.ladybug.tools/spider/gbxml-viewer/>